loading...

 allow crawlers, block tor, flag vpns. set token ttl. toggle per site.

-mit licensed. self-host it, fork it, read every single line.
+mit licensed. self-host it, fork it, read every single line. i really dont care to be honest

 | scenario | what happens | user sees anything? |